|

 government stipulate that the station function on a volunteer basis.
 That means

-the only real long-term expenses would be replacing the solar batteries every 7 years or
+the only real long-term expenses would be replacing the solar batteries every 7

-station run, and paying the annual licensing fee to the
+years or so that make the station run, and paying the annual licensing fee to

-of the world (or at least the rest of Kwongland) to know when their loved-ones die and when their babies are born,
+rest of the world (or at least the rest of Kwongland) to know when their

-so we anticipate that this will be quite an effective means of on-going funding
+be quite an effective means of on-going funding for the station (as in fact

-for the station (as in fact similar stations in Mali have already proven it to be.)
+similar stations in Mali have already proven it to be.)

 What